priestc/giotto/docs/tutorial.rst

 Form the shell, run the following command::

-    $ python giotto multiply --x=4 --y=8
+    $ giotto-cmd multiply x=4 y=8

 The output should be exactly the same.
 It should say `4 * 8 == 32` with the `32`
 in red and the `4 * 8` in blue.

 The model that is being called here is exactly the same as we saw being called from the browser.
-The only difference is the way the result is visualized, and the way data moves between the user and the computer.
+The only difference is the way the result is visualized, and the data moves between the user and the computer through the command lone, instead of a browser..

 -----------
 Using Mocks